 It would be helpful for our administrative team if, when applying, it could be made as explicit as possible as to the precise linkage required (in terms of the pre-existing genetic dataset and the identities of the collaborators).
 For the avoidance of doubt, the same approach to linking datasets between different applications still applies http://www.ukbiobank.co.uk/wp-content/uploads/2013/10/UK-Biobank-data-linkage.pdf

 You do not need our approval to publish results, although we ask that you provide a copy of any publications and notify us in writing if any results are likely to provoke controversy or attract significant public attention, at least 2 weeks before the expected date of their first public presentation or publication in any format.
 We ask that you acknowledge that “this research has been conducted using the UK Biobank Resource.”
+Researchers should also include their UK Biobank project ID number in research papers and presentations, so that it is possible to match research findings to approved research and lay summaries found on the UK Biobank website.
 More information about publishing your research can be found here.

 UK Biobank endorses the open access policies described by the Wellcome Trust.